bitcoinmanchester/bitcoinmanchester_site_v1/_posts/2014-12-01-bitcoinmanchester-14.markdown

 This story rapidly became part of Bitcoin lore, and a number of artists started designing commemorative pieces.
 One of these was Billy Mabry with his illustration of [The Bitcoin Bearwhale][bearwhale-mabry].

-We have a full-size print of this avaiable to win!
+We have a full-size print of this available to win!
 See image below (sorry for the poor lighting!)...

 <img src="/img/post/bearwhale.jpg" width="512" height="348">